 The most popular thing to do in Chiang Mai is to visit one of the elephant sanctuaries, and rightly so.
 Elephants are amazing and impressive animals, not because of their size but because of their intelligence and characters.
 Elephants and humans have been living and working together for centuries in Chiang Mai province and wider Thailand, but the animals have often drawn the short end of the stick.
 However, there is and has been a growing awareness that elephants deserve and need to be treated better.

 Elephant sanctuaries make that possible.
 Many elephants now live better lives with enough food, social lives and space to do what they want.
 Elephant sanctuaries allow tourists to visit and learn about the elephants and in this way support the sanctuaries.
-You are able to visit them in parks like Elephant Nature Park, Happy Elephant Home, Into the Wild Elephants and Chiang Mai Elephant Land.
+You are able to visit them in parks like Elephant Nature Park, Happy Elephant Home, Into the Wild Elephant Camp and Maeklang Elephant Conservation Community.

 Chiang Mai is surrounded by national parks, mountains and jungles.
 The province offers some of the